Characters Introduced in Backstroke of the West

 - Knocking on Heathens' Door: How she gets herself and R2 into Java's palace.

-- Moment Killer: When The Gets The Rice and Allah Gold kiss, she complains they are kissing too loudly.
+- Moment Killer: When The Gets The Rice and Allah Gold kiss, she complains that they're kissing too loudly.

 - Related in the Adaptation: She calls R2 "my kid" at one point, which is all the more bizarre considering both of them are regarded as "childses".
 It gets even weirder in The Novelty Desire, where she refers to R2 as her wife.